 Other intervention for a medial malleolus fracture

 Despite appropriate physiotherapy management, some patients with a medial malleolus fracture do not improve adequately and may require other intervention.
 The treating physiotherapist or doctor can advise on the best course of management when this is the case.
 This may include further investigations such as X-rays, CT scan, MRI or bone scan, periods of plaster cast immobilization, pharmaceutical intervention, review with a podiatrist for possible orthotics or referral to appropriate medical authorities who can advise on any intervention that may be appropriate to improve the fractured medial malleolus.
 Occasionally, patients with fractures that are initially managed without surgical intervention may require surgery to stabilize the fracture and a bone graft to aid fracture healing.

 The following exercises are commonly prescribed to patients with a medial malleolus fracture following confirmation that the fracture has healed or that pain free mobilization can commence as directed by the orthopaedic specialist.
 You should discuss the suitability of these exercises with your physiotherapist prior to beginning them.
 Generally, they should be performed 3 times daily and only provided they do not cause or increase symptoms.

 Your physiotherapist can advise when it is appropriate to begin the initial exercises and eventually progress to the intermediate, advanced and other exercises.
 As a general rule, addition of exercises or progression to more advanced exercises should take place provided there is no increase in symptoms.

 Foot and Ankle Up and Down

-Move your foot and ankle up and down as far as possible and comfortable without pain (figure 3).
-Repeat 10 - 20 times provided there is no increase in symptoms.
+Move your foot and ankle up and down as far as you can go without pain and provided you feel no more than a mild to moderate stretch (figure 3).
+Repeat 10 – 20 times provided there is no increase in symptoms.